echo2echo/Count-Lines-of-Code/README.md

 *** --omit flag is still a work in progress.
 As a temporary work around, place the count_lines_of_code.pl script in a directory with a least one other perl file to be counted.  ***

 Until the --omit flag is fixed you will need at least 2 perl files in the same directory as you are using the script in.
-Or create a small perl file with the script below to run without errors.
+Or create a small .pl file with the script below to run without errors.
 Yes, a bug.

   	$ echo "Fill text for script functionality" > omit.pl